damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ![WebEx Login](/images/support/web-ex-login.png)

-Once logged in click the `Enter Room` button to start the WebEx meeting and send the following link to the customer and ask them to join the call.
+Once logged in, click the `Enter Room` button to start the WebEx meeting and send the following link to the customer and ask them to join the call.

 ```